santiment/academy/src/docs/education-and-use-cases/price-to-daily-addresses-divergence-guide/index.md

 That said, it's not as easy to explain where this relationship actually comes from, or exactly what influences what.
 Higher prices *could* attract more people to invest in Bitcoin and in turn lead to growth in active addresses.
 On the other hand, an increase in daily active addresses *could* lead investors and their models to start valuing Bitcoin higher and buy more.
 In other words, the 'chicken and the egg' problem is alive and well in crypto.

-As always, the truth lies probably somewhere in between.
+As always, the truth probably lies somewhere in between.
 In fact, when testing this via the [Granger Causality test](https://en.wikipedia.org/wiki/Granger_causality), we couldn't find that either metric (DAA or price) clearly moves before the other.

 However, when looking directly at the graph, we can see the patterns clearly emerge.
-For example, throughout Q1 of 2019, the DAA were steadily growing way before the market started to recover.
-Same holds true for July 2019, when a decline in DAA preceded a decline in price.
+For example, throughout Q1 of 2019, the DAA were steadily growing well before the market started to recover.
+The same holds true for July 2019, when a decline in DAA preceded a decline in price.

 So could there be some forecasting potential in this metric?